ed-conte/cornell-irt-website/design-plan/design-journey.md

 > These must be actual user testing tasks.
 > **Tasks are not questions!**

-1. Task 1: Navigate to the 'About Us' page to read about the club's mission, values, and history.
+1. Task 1: Navigate to the 'About Us' page to read about the club's mission, values, writing process, and joining IRT.

 2. Task 2:  Browse the Frequently Asked Questions.